 As you have seen in this guide, starting a new career is not an easy task, even for the most experienced professionals.
 There are just so many factors into play, so many criteria to fit that you need to get everything right, and that comes with patience and time.
 But don’t get too stressed about the right career path, there isn’t any.
 There is just a more rewarding career, a less rewarding career and then there is a career change.
 Whether you are in your 20s, 30s or 40s, career change is not impossible, provided you plan for the future and commit to your plan.

 We hope that this guide has given you enough resources and inspiration to become your point of reference for a career change.
-It’s not about what you are doing tomorrow, it’s about what you do with your professional life and for this reason deciding can be split into steps and broke down into actions.
+It’s not about what you are doing tomorrow, it’s about what you do with your professional life and for this reason deciding can be split into steps and broken down into actions.
 This guide is supposed to get you started with making a career change move by giving you all the resources you need, the advice and tools.
-Career change is one of the biggest decision you will ever make in your life and it's vitally important to make the move right.
+Career change is one of the biggest decisions you will ever make in your life and it’s vitally important to make the move right.

 No worries.
 Let us send you a copy so you can read it when it’s convenient for you.
 Just let us know where to send it.

-Feel free to research more on your career and to use other all the tools we have provided for more than just one career idea.
-Repeat the same process for as many times as you need, until you find your sweet spot.
+Feel free to research more on your career and to use all the tools we have provided for more than just one career idea.
+Repeat the same process as many times as you need, until you find your sweet spot.

 Although this guide doesn’t 100% guarantee your success, it can definitely increase your odds in choosing a trending career before even starting one.
 Many people don’t look for a career, they look for jobs and make their decisions based on a single job.
 But we strongly recommend you think more long-term and look at trends, market phenomena and facts to understand what your job is based on, how the market is moving and where it’s headed.
 Even if you don’t always get the facts right, don’t worry, there isn’t a perfect career.